jkimlab/PLR-GEN/README.md

 * Reference genome sequences

   All used reference genome sequence files for running PLR-GEN (in manuscript) are in ref_fa directory of this package.
-  There is list.txt file in the ref_fa directoy that is an example of the list of reference file.
+  There is list.txt file in 'example' directoy that is an example of the list of reference file.

+* Running PLR-GEN with example dataset

+  In 'example' directory, there is a file with command lines (named CMD.sh) for running PLR-GEN using the above short paired-end reads and reference genome sequences.
+  You need to prepare SRA toolkit program if you want to download paired-end reads using the Download.sh file.
+  Or you can download the paired-end reads personally and then locate them in 'example' directory.
+  When all files of example dataset (metagenome short reads and a file list of reference genome sequences), use the command below.

+        cd PLR-GEN/example
+        ./CMD.sh